What Is Web Hosting – Web Hosting Explained for Beginners

-Since cloud hosting relies on a cluster of web servers to function, businesses with multiple websites and large-scale sites like eCommerce shops can benefit the most from it, as it provides little to no downtime.
+Since cloud based web hosting relies on a cluster of web servers to function, businesses with multiple websites and large-scale sites like eCommerce shops can benefit the most from it, as it provides little to no downtime.

 - Reduced likelihood of downtime and hardware failure

 - Uses load balancing to handle high traffic and prevent DDoS attacks

 - Scalability – your website is not limited to the resources of a single server

 - It is more expensive than VPS and shared hosting

 This type of CMS web hosting service provides a WordPress-optimized server environment to help your site load faster and minimize potential issues.
 However, other types of web hosting still work for websites based on this popular content management system (CMS).

 Typically, WordPress-optimized hosting plans come with features such as pre-installed themes, plugins for core functions like caching and security, and other tools.

 - Customer support team trained in WordPress issues